canonical/discourse-k8s-operator/README.md

 ## Project and community

-The Nginx Ingress Integrator Operator is a member of the Ubuntu family.
+The Discourse Operator is a member of the Ubuntu family.
 It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
 * [Code of conduct](https://ubuntu.com/community/code-of-conduct)
 * [Get support](https://discourse.charmhub.io/)
 * [Join our online chat](https://chat.charmhub.io/charmhub/channels/charm-dev)